GameDevTecnico/cubos/docs/pages/1_structure/3_cubinhos.md

 then be compiled and linked with your executable.

 If no name for the archive is specified, the name of the file will be used.
-For example, if you run `cubinhos embed logo.png > logo.cpp`, the name of the archive will be `logo.png`.
+For example, if you run `quadrados embed logo.png > logo.cpp`, the name of the archive will be `logo.png`.

 The resulting archive can then be mounted like this: